thewhitetulip/web-dev-golang-anti-textbook/README.md

    correct aspects of the current book, titles were updated to fit into this book.
 Modifications to the content was done to suit to the style of the book.
-1. The gopher in the cover page is taken from https://golang.org/doc/gopher/appenginegophercolor.jpg without modifications.
+1. The Gopher in the cover page is taken from https://golang.org/doc/gopher/appenginegophercolor.jpg without modifications.
 1. The chapter on database is adapted from